How Long Do Cracked Nipples Take to Heal When Breastfeeding?

 Remedies to help cracked nipples

-If you’re experiencing cracked or dry nipples, there are a few things you can try to encourage healing:
+If you’re experiencing cracked, dry, and sore nipples, there are a few things you can try to encourage healing:

-- Proper attachment: If you’re noticing pain or discomfort when you breastfeed, you should first make sure that your baby is attaching to your breast properly.
+- Proper attachment: If you’re noticing pain or discomfort when you’re nursing, you should first make sure that your baby is attaching to your breast properly.
 A lactation consultant or other healthcare provider can help you find a comfortable feeding position that will encourage proper attachment.
+You might also consider using a nipple shield or breast shield, which holds the nipple in an extended position, providing a larger area for your baby’s mouth to latch onto.

 - Nipple creams and ointments: There are many over-the-counter nipple balms available to help moisturize and protect the skin.
-Make sure you’re buying a product that is safe for yourself and your baby.
+Make sure you’re buying a nipple cream, balm, or ointment that is safe for yourself and your baby.
 Natural and safe ingredients to look for include grape seed oil, beeswax, shea butter, coconut oil, and tocopherol.
 Natalist Nip & Lip Balm conditions and sooths skin and contains all natural ingredients

 - Use your milk: Breast milk is full of nutrients and healing properties that can benefit yourself and your baby.
 Dab a small amount of milk on your nipples after you breastfeed to help soothe any fissures and promote healing.